HUMAN RIGHTS & SOCIAL JUSTICE MISSION

 On 29th October 2004 the Government of India

-resolved to constitute a National Commission consisting of (i) a Chairman, (ii) three Members – one of them being an Expert in Constitution and Law – and (iii) a Member-Secretary with administrative experience, to be entrusted with the following Terms of Reference:
+resolved to constitute a National Commission consisting of (i) a Chairman, (ii) three Members – one of them being an Expert in Constitution and Law – and (iii) a Member-Secretary with administrative experience, to be entrusted with the following

 (a) to suggest criteria for identification of socially and economically backward sections among religious and linguistic minorities;